-The issuer shall notify the persons closely associated with their obligations under this article.
+The manager shall notify the persons closely associated with their obligations under this article in writing.

-- 4. The notification of transactions shall contain the following information: - a.
+- 3. The notification of transactions shall contain the following information: - a.
 Name of the person discharging managerial responsibilities within the issuer, or where applicable, name of the person closely associated with such a person - b.
 Reasons for being including in/on the list, - c.
 Name of the relevant issuer; - d.
 Description of the financial instrument, - e.
-Nature of the transaction (e.g. acquisition or disposal), - f.
-Date and place of the transaction and - g.
-Price and volume of the transaction.
+Nature of the transaction(s) (e.g. acquisition or disposal), - f.
+Date and place of the transaction(s) and - g.
+Price and volume of the transaction(s).

-- 5. For the purposes of paragraph 1 transactions that must be notified shall include: - the pledging or lending of financial instruments by or on behalf of a person referred to in paragraph 1; - transactions undertaken by a portfolio manager or other person on behalf of a person referred to in paragraph 1 including where discretion is exercised by that manager or other person. - 6.
-Paragraph 1 shall not apply to transactions totalling under EUR [20,000] over the period of [12 month]. - 7.
+- 5. For the purposes of paragraph 1 transactions that must be notified shall include: - the pledging or lending which is comparable to a transaction in a financial instruments by or on behalf of a person referred to in paragraph 1; - transactions undertaken by a portfolio manager or other person on behalf of a person referred to in paragraph 1 including where discretion is exercised by that manager or other person. - 6.
+Paragraph 1 shall not apply to transactions totalling under EUR [20,000] over the period of [12 calender months]. - 7.
 This Article shall also apply to any auction platform, auctioneer and auction monitor in relation to auctions of emission allowances or other auctioned products based thereon that are held pursuant to Regulation (No) 1031/2010. - 8.
 The Commission may adopt, by means of delegated acts in accordance with Article 31, measures modifying the threshold in paragraph 6 taking into account the developments in financial markets. - 9.
 The Commission shall adopt, by means of delegated acts in accordance with Article 31, measures, specifying the characteristics of a transaction referred to in paragraph 5 which trigger that duty.